varunpiram/quickopt/docs/docs/bayesopt_tpe/description.md

 ### Overview

 1. **Objective Function**: The function we aim to minimize.
-This function takes a set of parameters and returns a numerical value.
+This function takes a set of double parameters and returns a numerical value.

 2. **Search Space**: Defined explicitly by upper and lower bound vectors.
 Each dimension of these vectors represents a different parameter, and the bounds define the range within which the algorithm searches for the optimal solution.